What is inheritance tax?

 What is pre-owned assets tax (POAT)?

-The POAT aims to tackle schemes which try to get around the so-called 'gifts with reservation' (GWR) rules in IHT.
+The POAT aims to tackle schemes which try to get around the 'gifts with reservation' (GWR) rules in IHT.
 The GWR rules prevent a person from reducing their taxable estate by giving away property while continuing to enjoy it, such as giving one's house to one's children then continuing to live there.

 POAT applies to three types of assets: